jeffhussmann/knock-knock/README.md

     └── hg38.mmi
 ```

-Alternatively, if reference genomes and indices already exist (e.g. in another projects directory), a YAML file `PROJECT_DIR/index_locations.yaml` that lists paths can be provided.
+Alternatively, if reference genomes and indices already exist (e.g. in another project's directory), a YAML file `PROJECT_DIR/index_locations.yaml` that lists paths can be provided.

 ### Specifying targets